Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 • Conform to the United Nations standard, ECE Regulation 44.04 (or R 44.03) or to the new i-size regulation, R129.
 Look for the ‘E’ mark label on the seat.

-• Be suitable for your child’s weight and size
+• Be suitable for your child’s weight and height.

 • Be correctly fitted according to the manufacturer’s instructions.

 For a handy checklist to help decide which car seat may be right for your child, head over to ROSPA’s official Car Seats website here.
-There is also useful advice about buying second hand child seats, replacing a seat after an accident and lots of other useful information.
+There is also useful advice about replacing a seat after an accident and lots of other useful information.

 Fitting a child car seat